 Say Goodbye to Tendonitis Pain with Ice Massage

 Have you ever felt a dull, achy, or throbbing pain coming from your shoulder and arm?
 Have you ever felt a sharp or stabbing pain when reaching above your head, across the front of your body or behind your back?
-If you said “yes” to one or both of these questions, you may have inflammation of the tendons in your rotator cuff tendons or bicep tendon of your shoulder, also known as tendonitis.
+If so, you may have inflammation of the tendons in your rotator cuff tendons or bicep tendon of your shoulder, also known as tendonitis.

 What is Tendonitis?

-Tendonitis pain can also be common in the elbow, wrist, thumb, knee, Achilles and foot.
+Tendonitis pain can also be common in the elbow, wrist, thumb, knee, Achilles tendon and foot.

 Ice massage is the best self-care technique for preventing and treating tendonitis pain.
-I recommend performing ice massage two to four times a day, with the end of the workday being one of the most important times of the day to perform the technique.
+You can perform ice massage two to four times a day, with the end of the workday being one of the most important times of the day to perform the technique.
 Other times may include before work, at lunch or mid-shift or before bed if the pain and inflammation is waking you up at night.

 You can do this procedure in two ways, by filling up a Styrofoam cup with water and putting this in the freezer to freeze.
 Tearing off the top edges of the cup and rubbing the ice directly over the area of pain for 2 to 4 minutes until the body part is numb.